-- (d) The restrictions set forth in Section 2(a)(i) apply only to prohibit Employee from engaging in activities that are materially similar to the activities in which Employee engaged on behalf of the Company Group or with respect to which Employee would reasonably be expected to use Confidential Information. - (e) Notwithstanding the foregoing, Employee's ownership, directly or indirectly, of not more than one percent of the issued and outstanding stock of a corporation the shares of which are regularly traded on a national securities exchange or in the over-the-counter market shall not violate Sections 2(a)-(b). - 3.
-REMEDIES.
+- 3. REMEDIES.
 Employee acknowledges that Employee's failure to abide by this Agreement would cause irreparable harm to the Company Group for which legal remedies would be inadequate.
 Therefore, in addition to any legal or other relief to which the Company Group may be entitled by virtue of Employee's failure to abide by these provisions; the Company Group, or any member thereof, may seek equitable relief, including, but not limited to, preliminary and permanent injunctive relief, for Employee's actual or threatened failure to abide by these provisions, and Employee will indemnify the Company Group for all expenses including attorneys' fees in seeking to enforce these provisions. - 4.
 TOLLING.
-The period during which Employee must refrain from the activities set forth in Sections 2(a)-(b) shall be tolled during any period in which Employee fails to abide by these provisions. - 5.
+The period during which Employee must refrain from the activities set forth in Section 2(a) shall be tolled during any period in which Employee fails to abide by such provisions. - 5.
 VIOLATION BY COMPANY.
 In the event that Employee alleges and proves a violation by the Company Group of any obligation of the Company Group to Employee by agreement or operation of law, such violation shall not excuse Employee from Employee's obligations pursuant to this Agreement, but rather Employee shall be entitled to remedies available for the specific violation alleged and proven. - 6.
 OTHER AGREEMENTS.
 Nothing in this Agreement shall terminate, revoke, or diminish Employee's obligations or the Company Group's rights and remedies under law or pursuant to the PIIA, relating to trade secrets or proprietary information. - 7.
 ENTIRE AGREEMENT.
-This Agreement and the PIIA, together constitute the exclusive and complete agreement between the Parties with respect to this subject matter and supersedes any other right of the Employee to severance under any plan, arrangement or agreement of the Company.
+This Agreement, the PIIA, and the Employment Agreement together constitute the exclusive and complete agreement between the Parties with respect to this subject matter with respect to severance as a result of change in control and supersedes any other right of the Employee to severance under any plan, arrangement or agreement of the Company.
 No change or modification of this Agreement shall be valid or binding upon the Parties unless such change or modification is in writing and is signed by the Parties.